magento/architecture/design-documents/distributed-deployment.md

 ## Design

-### Use cases
+### Definitions

 Distributed application - Magento monolith separated into applications by area (admin, storefront, cron, webapi) or separate services (catalog, checkout, inventory, etc).

-#### Core developers
+### Use cases/examples

+Deploy Magento as distributed application.

-As a Magento developer I should be able to create projects that would allow deploy Magento as monolith or distributed application.
+Create separate projects that would allow deploy Magento distributed application (for each application or service).

-### Extension developers & system integrators

-As an extension developer/system integrator I want to be be able deploy Magento as monolith or distributed application.

-As an extension developer I want to be able to publish extension on market place that is separated by area (admin, storefront, cron, webapi).
+Publish extension on market place that consists of modules separated by area (*AdminUi, *Ui, *Cron, *Webapi).

-As a system integrator I want to be able install extension from market place as referencing single package name and have tooling install parts of the extension on appropriate instances of distributed application.
+Install extension from market place referencing single package name and have tooling install parts of the extension on appropriate instances of distributed application.
 Example: package A consists of package B and C and package B need to be installed on order service only, package C need to be installed on order and checkout services.

-As a system integrator I want to be able upgrade distributedly deployed application.
+Upgrade distributedly deployed application.
 Magento need to be updated and packages installed on different services that are part of one module, need to be updated as well.
+Example: if package B and C, part of package A (it's one customization) but they need to be installed on different services, we need to update these packages and their versions should satisfy requirements of package A that is metapackage and will not be installed anywhere.

-As an extension developer I want to be able upgrade module that have parts installed on different instances of distributedly deployed application.
+Upgrade module that have parts installed on different instances of distributedly deployed application.
+See example below for version constraint.

-As an extension developer I want to be able uninstall an extension from distributedly deployed application using single package name, tooling need to figured from which parts of application which modules need to be removed.
+Uninstall an extension from distributedly deployed application using single package name, tooling need to figured from which parts of application which modules need to be removed.
 If package A is part of package B and package C, I as a extension developer want to uninstall module B, package A should not be removed as it's also used by package C.

 ### Developer workflow